 The authors thank Sariel Har-Peled for helpful discussions on the problems studied in the paper and useful comments on the manuscript.
-In particular, the simplified presentation of 6 was initially inspired by his suggestions.
+In particular, the simplified presentation in Section 6 was initially inspired by his suggestions.
+Thanks are also due to two annonymous referees for their useful comments.
+In particular, studying the efficiency of the coloring algorithm itself, which was not considered before, even for the case of points on the line [8], was motivated by a remark of one of the referees.